Dunbar Cave State Park: History

 By 1931, the area had hosted numerous social events, including dances, concerts, and fairs, and was in need of repair and renovation.
 At the time, the state had just completed a new road in front of the hotel and an opportunity arose.
 A couple of local businessmen cleaned up the site, adding additional recreational facilities, including a concrete swimming pool, bathhouse, and tennis courts, and restoring and expanding the size of the hotel.
 The existing lake was also dammed up, increasing its size to 20 acres (81,000 m²).

 Dunbar Cave was purchased by Roy Acuff on April 26, 1948, for $150,000.
 The cave was the site of musical festivities and entertainment shows, which would host big bands like Benny Goodman's and Tommy Dorsey's.
 Acuff also added a golf course adjacent to the lake.
 Over time the popularity of the cave and surrounding area declined, and the hotel burned in 1950 and was not rebuilt.

 Dunbar Cave was purchased by McKay King in 1963.
 King operated the Dunbar Cave property until his death in 1971.
 The swimming pool was closed in 1967.
 The cave was inherited by his widow.

 In 1973, the State of Tennessee, under then Governor Winfield Dunn, purchased Dunbar Cave from Mrs. McKay King, to become a State Natural Area.

+In 1997, Paul Dennis Reid left the bodies of Angela Holmes and Michelle Mace at the park.

 In 2002, the park shut down briefly during the state's budget cutting crisis.

 Petroglyphs

 The more than 30 drawings and etchings found in the cave were dated to the Mississippian era (700 to 1300 CE) using torches and other artifacts found nearby.
 Some of the pictographs are religious symbols, with one depicting a Mississippian supernatural warrior.
-Park specialist Amy Wallace, geologist and author Larry E. Matthews, local historian Billy Frank Morrison, and history professor Joe Douglas discovered the Native American pictographs and petroglyphss in January 2005.
+Park specialist Amy Wallace, geologist and author Larry E. Matthews, local historian Billy Frank Morrison, and history professor Joe Douglas discovered the Native American pictographs and petroglyphs in January 2005.
 Their existence was announced to the public by the State of Tennessee on July 29, 2006, during the Second Annual Dunbar Cave Day.